Interstate 49 in Arkansas: Future

-The stretch near Fort Smith is now funded because voters passed Issue 1, the Connecting Arkansas Program (permanent extension of 0.5-cent road tax approved in 2012).
+The stretch near Fort Smith is funded because voters passed Issue 1, the Connecting Arkansas Program (permanent extension of 0.5-cent road tax approved in 2012).
 It would have lasted for ten years (until June 30, 2023).
 At that time, it raised $1.8 billion.
-The annual impact for one year: an estimated $300 million.
-To finish I-49 in 10 years (assuming up to 90 percent federal match), $270 million ($27 million annually) would be needed.
-Construction on Arkansas River bridge near Barling is planned to occur in 2024.
-The estimated cost of this stretch is at $787 million, including the bridge over the Arkansas River ($300–$400 million).
-This segment needs to be reevaluated because the approval was issued in December 1997 and has since essentially expired.
-This likely means that the section from Fort Smith to Texarkana (approved at the same time also) will also need to be reevaluated.
-This may be built two lanes at a time.
+The annual impact for one year: an estimated $300 million.The estimated cost of this stretch is at $787 million, including the bridge over the Arkansas River ($300–$400 million).